ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 * [x] 9

 ^^^ hint id=1
-Remember the gold rule: you can multiply by any numbers __“as long as the number has no factors in common with the size of the alphabet that you are using.”__
+Remember the golden rule: you can multiply by any number __“as long as the number has no factors in common with the size of the alphabet that you are using.”__
 ^^^

 ---

-The answers is 9, because it is the only number tha t has no factors in common with 70 (the size of the alphabet).
-5 is a factor 70, 6 shares a factor of 2, 7 is a common factor, and 8 shares a common factor of 2.
+The answer is 9, because it is the only number that has no factors in common with 70 (the size of the alphabet).
+5 is a factor of 70, 6 shares a factor of 2, 7 is a common factor, and 8 shares a common factor of 2.

 :::

 ::: problem id=5_4 marks=2
 __5.4.__ The Albanian alphabet has 36 letters.
-If I am encoding a message in Albanian by multiplying, which of the following would be the best number to multiply by.
+If I am encoding a message in Albanian by multiplying, which of the following would be the best number to multiply by?

 * [ ] 2
 * [ ] 3